 While you may think of your teeth first when you consider your smile, your gums are also essential to maintaining optimal oral health.
-Dr. Cigno, Dr. Al-Kassab, and Dr. Musto are happy to provide gum treatment to ensure that your entire smile stays healthy.
+Dr. Cigno and Dr. Al-Kassab are happy to provide gum treatment to ensure that your entire smile stays healthy.
 For more information about our periodontal services and treatments for gum disease in St. Louis, Missouri, we invite you to contact Cigno Dental Care today at 314-450-7074 and set up your next visit with our dentists.

 WHAT CAUSES GUM DISEASE?

 Gum disease, also called periodontal disease, is a degenerative condition primarily caused by bacteria found in plaque.
 The bacteria inflame and infect the gum tissues, and when left untreated, can eventually cause the gums to pull away from the teeth.
 Untreated periodontal disease can result in bone loss, tooth loss, and gum tissue recession.

 - Gingivitis — This is the early stage of gum disease, when the gums become red and swollen, and bleed easily.
 At this stage, the disease is treatable and can usually be eliminated by daily brushing and flossing.